 Nonetheless, when the dealer cuts off betting by calling out ‘no more bets’ a player will not be able to change or make any more bets.
 Once the ball drops into one of the pockets, the dealer announces the winning number and money is paid out to the winner(s).

 While losing bets are swept off the table, players can decide which number or group of numbers to bet on next.

-Take your pick from one of our recommended American Roulette casinos above and try it for yourself!
+Take your pick from one of our recommended American Roulette casinos listed above and try it for yourself!

 American Roulette Wheel Differences

 Undoubtedly the biggest difference between European Roulette and American Roulette table experience is the type of wheel used.
 Whilst the European version of the game has one ‘0’ pocket, the American version incorporates two; a '0', as well as a ‘00’ pocket.

 This is why American Roulette is said to have a higher house advantage than the European version of the game.
 The house advantage of this variant of the game stands at approximately at 5.26% as opposed to the house advantage of European Roulette which is 2.70%.